zulip/zulip/contrib_bots/lib/readme.md

 `triage_message`, and `handle_message`.
 - Set `handler_class` to be the name of that class.

-(We make this a two-step process, so that you can give a descriptive name to your handler class.)
+(We make this a two-step process to reduce code repetition and to add abstraction.)

 ## Portability

 Creating a handler class for each bot allows your bot code to be more portable.
 For example, if you want to use your bot code in some other kind of bot platform, then if all of your bots conform to the `handler_class` protocol, you can write simple adapter code to use them elsewhere.